dbcli/pgcli/docs/pages/full_screen_apps.rst

     - An :class:`~prompt_toolkit.output.Output` instance.
 This is an abstraction on the output stream, and is called by the renderer.

-As hinted before all three of the I/O objects are optional, and prompt_toolkit uses the obvious default.
+The input and output objects are optional.
+However, the eventloop is always required.

 We'll come back at what the :class:`~prompt_toolkit.application.Application` instance is later.